MARXdown/MARXdown.github.io/about.md

 title: About Us
 ---

-MARXdown develops minimal reading editions of texts important for reconsidering contemporary Marxist theory, which are readable, multi-layered, and public.
+MARXdown is interested in developing minimal reading editions of texts important for reconsidering contemporary Marxist theory that are readable, multi-layered, and public.
 Our goal is to cooperate together with others in creating critical reading guides and supplemental historical and sociological studies, in easily accessible, user-friendly interfaces to which anyone may contribute.

 * * *